1964 Summer Olympics: Visual identity

 A kappa is considered an unofficial mascot of the 1964 Summer Olympics.

-As a visual aid for foreign visitors to the Games, this Olympics was the first to use pictograms, created by Masasa Katzumie, to represent each event visually.
+As a visual aid for foreign visitors to the Games, this Olympics was the first to use pictograms, created by Masaru Katsumi, to represent each event visually.
 This became a standard visual component of the modern Olympics ever since.
 The mythical kappa, which featured on a pin issued with the Olympic logo, is considered an unofficial mascot of the Games.
 Pins with a kappa were made annually beginning in 1956 for the Tokyo Sport festival, with the 1964 edition specifically commemorating the Olympics.

 Cost

 The Oxford Olympics Study established the outturn cost of the Tokyo 1964 Summer Olympics at 282 million in 2015-dollars.
 This includes sports-related costs only, that is, (i) operational costs incurred by the organizing committee for the purpose of staging the Games, e.g., expenditures for technology, transportation, workforce, administration, security, catering, ceremonies, and medical services, and (ii) direct capital costs incurred by the host city and country or private investors to build, e.g., the competition venues, the Olympic village, international broadcast center, and media and press center, which are required to host the Games.
 Indirect capital costs are not included, such as for road, rail, or airport infrastructure, or for hotel upgrades or other business investment incurred in preparation for the Games but not directly related to staging the Games.
 The cost for Tokyo 1964 compares with costs of US$4.6 billion for Rio 2016, US$40–44 billion for Beijing 2008 and US$51 billion for Sochi 2014, the most expensive Olympics in history.
 Average cost for Summer Games since 1960 is US$5.2 billion.